-If this doesn’t work, consider other ideas for student advocacy.
-Some ideas are listed in our full student handbook.
+If this doesn't work, consider other ideas for student advocacy, like these.

 Can they ban our speech or publication just because it criticizes school officials or the school?

-Be aware that school officials may try to punish you for what you say on the website if you talk about it at school or call it up on a computer at school.
+Be aware that school officials may try to punish you for what you say on the website if you talk about it at school or pull it up on a computer at school.

 Can my school stop speech that it says is “harassment”?